AKSHAYBURUNGAL/react-todo-app/README.md

 1. Setup GitHub Secrets:
  Add the following secrets to your GitHub repository:

- -DOCKER_USERNAME and DOCKER_PASSWORD for DockerHub.
- -KUBE_CONFIG for your Kubernetes cluster configuration.
+DOCKER_USERNAME and DOCKER_PASSWORD for DockerHub.KUBE_CONFIG for your Kubernetes cluster configuration.

 2. Pipeline Process:
 -Runs tests automatically on pull requests.